UnusualNorm/ComputerCraft-Bridge/README.md

-# ComputerCraft-Bridge
+# @unnusualnorm/ComputerCraft-Server

-A simple library to command and control many ComputerCraft computers!
+A simple C&C server for ComputerCraft: Tweaked